adambard/learnxinyminutes-docs/solidity.html.markdown

 // Call previous functon
 uint (a,b) = increment(1,1);

-// 'constant' (alias for 'view')
+// 'view' (alias for 'constant')
 // indicates that function does not/cannot change persistent vars
-// Constant function execute locally, not on blockchain uint y = 1;
+// View function execute locally, not on blockchain
+// Noted: constant keyword will soon be deprecated. uint y = 1;

-function increment(uint x) constant returns (uint x) {
+function increment(uint x) view returns (uint x) {
     x += 1;
     y += 1; // this line would fail
-    // y is a state variable, and can't be changed in a constant function }
+    // y is a state variable, and can't be changed in a view function }

-// 'pure' is more strict than 'constant', and does not
+// 'pure' is more strict than 'view' or 'constant', and does not
 // even allow reading of state vars
 // The exact rules are more complicated, so see more about
-// constant/pure:
+// view/pure:
 // http://solidity.readthedocs.io/en/develop/contracts.html#view-functions

 // 'Function Visibility specifiers'
-// These can be placed where 'constant' is, including:
+// These can be placed where 'view' is, including:
 // public - visible externally and internally (default for function)
 // external - only visible externally (including a call made with this.)
 // private - only visible in the current contract